saharia/sample12/README.md

   2. please use the url http://localhost:8000/fileExtract

-  5. I have attached the sql file to see.
+  5. I have attached the sql file to see. path sql/

 Exercise 3.